 Are you missing rows or arches of permanent teeth?
 Receive dentures at Ardmore Family & Cosmetic Dentistry in Ardmore, PA.
 Dr. Jeffrey Bellisario offers restorative dental care to replace missing permanent teeth.
-Multiple missing teeth not only lead to facial sagging and gaps in the smile but also lead to dental and gum infections.
+Multiple missing teeth not only lead to facial sagging and gaps in the smile but also increase your risk of tooth and gum infections.

-Even if patients have not lost permanent teeth due to decay, they can lose more to infection.
+Even if you haven’t lost your teeth to decay, you can lose more to infection.
 Harmful bacteria build up in the missing tooth gaps, and the remaining natural teeth can shift and overcrowd the mouth.
-Because of this, we encourage patients with missing teeth to contact our office for care.
+Because of these problems, we encourage patients with lost teeth to contact our office for care.

 Types of Dentures